 Overall, the 6G overall sound performance is disappointing to me, especially considering the well-sounding 5G.
 Does it mean you shouldn’t buy an iPod 6G?
 The way the change of sound quality is perceived will vary per individual.
 Therefore I recommend you to judge the 6G individually, and don’t let ourself be guided by my opinion, or some measurement graphs.”

-This test shows iPhone 4S has better specs the iPod Classic 6G and better than iPad 2, but I can’t’ find any direct comparison with the 5.5G iPod.
+This test shows iPhone 4S has better specs the iPod Classic 6G and the iPad 2, but I can’t’ find any direct comparison between the iPhone 4S and the 5.5G iPod.

 Which iPods have a Wolfson audio chip?

 In summary, all the early iPods up to 5G Classic used Wolfson chips.